mcruz206/LearnAI-Bootcamp/LabLoggingBots/docs/SQL Logger.md

         }
     }
 ````

+In the LogAsync method, parameters allow for defence against SQL injection.
+The prime benefit of parameterized queries is to prevent SQL injection.

 ## 4. SQL Query Results

 Run the project from visual studio and open the bot emulator.
 Begin to send messages to your bot to test the SQL logging functionality.